intel/ros2_openvino_toolkit/doc/quick_start/tutorial_for_yolov7_converted.md

-# Tutorial_For_yolov5_Converted
+# Tutorial_For_yolov7_Converted

 # Introduction
-This document describes a method to convert YOLOv5 nano PyTorch weight files with the. pt extension to ONNX weight files, and a method to convert ONNX weight files to IR files using the OpenVINO model optimizer.
-This method can help OpenVINO users optimize YOLOv5n for deployment in practical applications.
+This document describes a method to convert YOLOv7 nano PyTorch weight files with the .pt extension to ONNX weight files, and a method to convert ONNX weight files to IR files using the OpenVINO model optimizer.
+This method can help OpenVINO users optimize YOLOv7 for deployment in practical applications.

 ## Reference Phrase
 |Term|Description|